Translate

 The Last Evening

 It was the last evening before Alice would leave for university.
 The house was quiet, her suitcase packed and waiting by the door.
 She found herself restless, drawn to the oak tree in a way she couldn’t explain.
-It stood at the edge of the property, silhouetted against the fading twilight.
+It stood at the back of the garden, silhouetted against the fading twilight.

-The oak tree watched her as she approached.
-As she got closer, Alice noticed something strange.
+As she approached the oak, Alice noticed something strange.
 The tree’s bark seemed to heave, almost as if it were breathing.

 She placed her hand on the trunk.

-As her fingers touched the bark, a ripple of warmth spread up her arm, and suddenly, the world shifted.
+Her fingers touched the bark, and a ripple of warmth spread up her arm.
+Suddenly, the world shifted.
 The tree, the night sky—they all blurred, and then cleared again, but it was different.
 Everything was covered in silver light.

-Then she heard it—low, faint but unmistakable, as if it were coming from the depths of the oak itself.
+Then she heard it—low, faint yet unmistakable, as if it were coming from the depths of the oak itself.

 “Stay.”